-6.1 Financial - The construction materials market is currently volatile due to several factors.
-Construction material prices continue to rise with bituminous materials prices 20-30% within the past year.
-The ramifications of Brexit, the fall-out from COVID-19 and the ongoing war in Ukraine has all contributed to a substantial increase construction material prices.
+- 6.2 Financial The construction materials market is currently volatile due to several factors.
+Construction material prices continue to rise within the past year.
+The ramifications of Brexit, the fall-out from Covid-19 and the ongoing war in Ukraine have all contributed to a substantial increase in construction material prices.
 The substantial cost increases experienced mean that we are unable to carry out as much work for the same money.
-Most of the material spend is on bituminous materials for carriageway and footway resurfacing/repair works, this alone has seen an increase of between 20% and 30% during this period.
+Most of the material spend is on bituminous materials for carriageway and footway resurfacing / repair works, this alone has seen an increase of between 20% and 30% during the last two years.

-- 6.2 Personnel None - 6.3 Other None
+- 6.2 Personnel None

+- 6.3 Other None